Hallelujah (Leonard Cohen song): John Cale

 John Cale's cover first appeared on I'm Your Fan (1991), a Leonard Cohen tribute album, and later on his live album Fragments of a Rainy Season (1992).
 Cale's version has vocals, piano, and different lyrics that Cohen had only performed live such as "I used to live alone before I knew ya" and "All I ever learned from love was how to shoot at someone who outdrew ya".
 Cale had watched Cohen perform the song and asked Cohen to send him the lyrics.
 Cohen then faxed Cale 15 pages of lyrics.
 Cale claims that he "went through and just picked out the cheeky verses."

 Cale's version forms the basis of most subsequent performances, including Cohen's performances during his 2008–09 world tour.
 Cale's version is used in the film Shrek (2001), but Rufus Wainwright's version appears on the soundtrack album.
 Cale's also appears on the first soundtrack album for the TV series Scrubs and as the ending song of the Cold Case episode "Death Penalty, Final Appeal".

 Jeff Buckley

 Jeff Buckley, inspired by Cale's earlier cover, recorded one of the most acclaimed versions of "Hallelujah" for his only complete album, Grace, in 1994.
 It was released as a single in 2007, ten years after Buckley's death.
+In 2012, a limited edition vinyl single of Buckley and Cohen's versions released for Record Store Day.